 - Gasoline in 5 gallon tanks will weigh close to 50 pounds.

-- I personally recommend hitting Taco Bells when you can to replenish for cheap.
+- I personally recommend hitting Taco Bells and fast food stops when you can to replenish for cheap and warm meals.

 - Bring a bicycle to experience more.